-With funding support from the South Florida National Parks Trust and the National Park Service, we established the BioCorps internship program in late 2012.
+With funding support from The Alliance for Florida's National Parks and the National Park Service, we established the BioCorps internship program in late 2012.
 Our program has grown since then and it continues to develop in exciting ways.
 We hire interns through universities or organizations with which Everglades National Park has entered into an agreement, such as the University of Florida and American Conservation Experience.

 BioCorps interns typically work with Everglades National Park scientists or on park-related projects with collaborating organizations or agencies like the U.S. Geological Survey.
 We believe it is important to give interns a diverse experience while they are working with us, so many interns get experience with a variety of projects underway in Everglades National Park in addition to their primary duties.
 Some examples of recent internship projects include:

-- Invasive reptile management and research
+Invasive reptile management and research

-- Sea turtle nest monitoring
+Sea turtle nest monitoring

-- Marine water quality and benthic habitat assessment and monitoring
+Marine water quality and benthic habitat assessment and monitoring